Home > France > Paris > International School of Paris

 School bus service available

-We have a bus service available for primary and middle school students, up to and including grade 9.
-The bus service is provided at an additional cost to families.
-Technology allows us to provide real-time updates to families if a bus is late due to traffic or other incidents.
-Most students, especially at the secondary school, walk or take public transportation.
+We have a shuttle service available for primary school students.
+The shuttle service is provided at an additional cost to families.
+Most students at the secondary school walk or take public transportation.

 School provided lunches

-A catering service provides hot lunches to primary school students.
+An optional, fee-paying catering service provides hot lunches to primary school students.
 There is a canteen at the Middle School Campus - students can pre-order lunches and snacks online and they pay using their school badges.
+Students can bring their own lunch from home at all levels.

 Food alternatives for special dietary needs (ie. vegan, kosher, halal etc)